OfficeDev/microsoft-teams-emergency-operations-center/EOC-TeamsFx/tabs/README.md

 - From Visual Studio Code: open the Teams Toolkit and click `Publish to Teams` or open the command palette and select: `Teams: Publish to Teams`.
 - From TeamsFx CLI: run command `teamsfx publish` in your project directory.

+## Add Single Sign On feature

+Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
+Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
+This enables you to add single sign-on (SSO) features easily to your Teams application.

+Please follow this [document](https://aka.ms/teamsfx-add-sso) to add single sign on for your project.